Last updated May 3rd, 2025.

-In recent years, rumors of an impending Global Currency Reset (GCR) have been circulating on the internet, causing both intrigue and concern among investors and the general public alike.
+Recently, rumors of an impending Global Currency Reset (GCR) have been circulating on the internet.
+This has caused concern among investors and the general public alike.

 Proponents of this theory argue that the world’s major currencies, particularly the US dollar, are on the verge of significant revaluation as part of a deliberate restructuring of the global financial system.